Conradowatz/onlinepoker-backend/api.md

   joinable: boolean, //if the lobby can be joined
   settings: Settings, //currently selected settings
   players: Map<number, Player, //key=Player.id
-  leader: number, //Player.id
+  leader: number, //Player.id of the player who can edit the settings
-  youAreLeader: boolean //whether or not you are leader and can edit lobby options }
+  yourId: boolean //your id
+}
 ```
 uses: [Player](#Player), [Settings](#Settings)